wp-statistics/wp-statistics/readme.txt

 == Upgrade Notice ==
 = 7.4 =
+* BACKUP YOUR DATABASE BEFORE INSTALLING!
+This release alters the table structure of the database.
 * If you have used the sidebar widget you'll have to re-add it to your sidebar as the internal widget name has change (sorry, unavoidable).
 Also if you have styled the widget the new class name will be 'widget_wpstatistics_widget' instead of 'wp_statistics_show_widget'.

 = 7.3 =